OctopusDeploy/blog/blog/2023-04/live-updates-kubernetes-objects-deployments/index.md

 ![screenshot showing the Deploy raw Kubernetes YAML step](raw-yaml-step.png)

-You need to create a Kubernetes deployment resource with 3 replicas that run the nginx container.To do this, use this YAML as an inline script:
+You need to create a Kubernetes deployment resource with 3 replicas that run the nginx container.
+To do this, use this YAML as an inline script:

     ```yaml
     apiVersion: apps/v1